Henry Grosmont, Duke of Lancaster- 24th June 1355

 ‘She exists all right and the Prince will marry her.’

 ‘In that case, arrange the marriage as soon a possible.
 What a wonderful opportunity.
 An independent Aquitaine, Gascony and Occitan.
 A realm stretching from the Atlantic to the Mediterranean.
-But we must move quickly.’
+But we must move quickly in case the Dauphins should seize power.’